jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 In this case, the user can initiate a withdrawal _without_ a cosigner.
 A wait period will be enforced before the user is allowed to withdraw the funds.
 This wait period ensures that any pending intents get a chance to finish before the user withdraws.

-## Comparison To Other Cross-Chain Intent Protocols
+## How Does Safenet Compare To Other Cross-Chain Intent Protocols?

 UniswapX recently announced a new protocol called "The Compact" which also aims to provide low-latency, low-cost intents without centralized trust assumptions.